lindgr3n/heroes-of-vue/docs/docs/tutorial/README.md

 Here we use our array of `heroes` and for each hero we will crate a div with the content.
 Because our array exist of objects we can access its properties on the defined variable `hero`.

-## Set up style
+## Set up basic style

 Now that we have the ability to edit our hero and show some more heroes.
 Lets make some styling to it.
 Here i will use the same style from "Tour of heroes".
 They did a good job!

-In the next version using Vue-cli we will introduce [TailwindCSS](https://tailwindcss.com/) a css framework or rather a css utility library to make more of our own style.
+In the next version where we will be using `Vue-cli` we will introduce [TailwindCSS](https://tailwindcss.com/) a css framework or rather a css utility library to make more of our own style.

 How fun is it to have a list but we cant do anything with it?
 Lets add the ability to select our heroes in [part6](https://heroes-of-vue.netlify.com/part6.html)!